dragonfly-science/dragonfly-website/content/publications/brouwer_characterisation_2024.md

 ---
 pdf: brouwer_characterisation_2024.pdf
 tags: kath, philipp, tyla, fisheries, dragonfly, report
+title: Characterisation of the fisheries catching oceanic whitetip sharks (<i>Carcharhinus longimanus</i>) in the Western and Central Pacific Ocean
 ---
 The next stock assessment for oceanic whitetip shark (*Carcharhinus longimanus*) is scheduled for 2025.
 The work for the assessment will be undertaken over two years.
 This paper, as well as Hill-Moana et al. (2024), represent the background work for the SC20's consideration and information for feedback into the SC21 assessment.